HyperBlade: Gameplay

+Multiplayer

+Multiplayer was available via "network play", allowing up to four players to play at one time with up to 45 different playable characters to choose from.

 Development

+The game was developed by WizBang!
+Software Productions, a company founded in 1994.

 Nearly all of the polygons which form the players and environments are flat shaded, an unusual design choice given that most games of that time applied texture mapping.
 Lewis Peterson of Activision said of this that "Part of it was an aesthetic decision.
 More importantly, a texture-mapped polygon costs about 10 times the processor budget of a flat-shaded polygon, so we had to make a decision as to whether or not we wanted one big texture-mapped polygon, or a more detailed and fine-tuned characters. [sic]" Support for texture mapping using DirectX 3D graphics accelerators was added to HyperBlade after Peterson made this statement.

 HyperBlade was one of the first PC games that supported the new Microsoft DirectX APIs and supported full 3D texture map support for PCs with the 3D graphics accelerators as well as flat shaded polygons for PCs without a graphics accelerator.
 Many graphics hardware manufacturers bundled HyperBlade in the box of their 3D graphics accelerators so consumers would have a title which supported Direct3D out of the box.